 Carbon-oxygen groups of activated carbon act as electron donors, and aromatic rings of phenol act as acceptors during the sorption process of phenolic compounds.
-In another study it was reported that acidic carbon-oxygen functional groups, which evolve CO2, suppress the removal of phenolic compounds, whereas the nonacidic surface groups producing CO enhance the sorption efficiencies of phenolic compounds (Bansal et al.
+In another study it was reported that acidic carbon-oxygen functional groups, which evolve $CO_2$ , suppress the removal of phenolic compounds, whereas the nonacidic surface groups producing CO enhance the sorption efficiencies of phenolic compounds (Bansal et al.)

 2002).
 It was suggested that the interaction between $\pi$ electron systems of activated carbon and aromatic rings has a strong influence on the sorption of phenol and chlorophenols (Jung et al. 2001).
 Recent research indicated that ZnCl2-activated oak cups pulp carbon showed better sorption capacities than H3PO4-activated carbon (Timur et al. 2010).
 Pecan and castile nutshells were chemically activated, and the researchers concluded that pecan nutshells were better precursors for phenol uptake (Bello-Huitle et al. 2010).
-Batch experiments were conducted for phenol sorption using microporous activated carbons derived from kenaf and rapeseed (Nabais et al. 2009).
-Oil palm empty fruit bunches were activated for removal of phenolic compounds (Alam et al. 2007).
+Batch experiments were conducted for phenol sorption using microporous activated carbons derived for removal of phenolic compounds (Alam et al. 2007).
 Based on the findings, it was concluded that smaller amounts of acidic functional groups will initiate more removal efficiencies for phenolic compounds.